nelhage/blog.nelhage.com/content/post/regex-crosswords-z3/index.md

 #### Z3 documentation is mixed, but does exist

 I found it pretty hard, at first, to find good documentation that answered deep questions about Z3 internals or strategies or information beyond surface usage, but eventually I collected quite a list.
-I think that "ask an expert" remains far and away the most effective way to use Z3 (thanks to [Hillel][hillel] for answering a number of my questions as I worked on this project!), but here are the some other excellent links I found:
+I think that "ask an expert" remains far and away the most effective way to use Z3 (thanks to [Hillel Wayne][hillel] for answering some questions as I worked on this project!), but here are the some other excellent links I found:

 - Microsoft's [Z3 Guide](https://microsoft.github.io/z3guide/), including its [list of tactics](https://microsoft.github.io/z3guide/docs/strategies/summary) and [solver options](https://microsoft.github.io/z3guide/programming/Parameters).
 - [_Programming Z3_](https://microsoft.github.io/z3guide/programming/Parameters), a paper by some Z3 developers.